 If you’re asked about this in an interview, perhaps you can think of a situation where something has gone wrong and to solve the issue you’ve had to think on your feet.

 - employers want you to be able to arrive on time and be reliable.
-While at work, they want you to be flexible with your time, as well as being able to plan and prioritise your work so that you can do your job efficiently.
+While at work, they want you to be flexible with your time, as well as be able to plan and prioritise your work so that you can do your job efficiently.

-If you’re asked about this in an interview, you could look at how you worked for your GCSEs or other qualifications, as well as taking part in extra curricular activities, chores around the house, a part-time job etc. and how you planned and organised your days when you were really busy.
+If you’re asked about this in an interview, you could look at how you worked for your GCSEs or other qualifications, as well as taking part in extra-curricular activities, chores around the house, a part-time job etc. and how you planned and organised your days when you were really busy.

 - businesses rely on one another to achieve their goals.
-You need to be be able to get on with your colleagues and give and accept help.
+You need to be able to get on with your colleagues and give and accept help.

 If you're asked about this in an interview, you may have hobbies that involve teamwork, for example being part of a sports team or a choir or orchestra, which you can explain to the employer.

 - while working there will be times where you have to juggle different tasks; it may get busy and you may feel as though you can't cope.
 You can't panic, or get too stressed, but must work quickly and get the job done to a high standard.

 In an interview situation, part-time jobs that young people often have, such as bar/restaurant work, call centres, cashiers etc. are good examples of displaying your ability to work well under pressure, and if you've had one of these you should definitely let your employer know about it!
 If you've not had this sort of experience, you can again look at how you managed your time in the lead up to exam season.